jeshan/lambdatv/s3/README.md

-Run this demo by clicking the following button or running the specified command in your terminal:
+Run this demo by running the specified command in your terminal:

 # Demo 1: S3 Event log